 These are not intended to be super heavy duty track brakes.
 For that, we recommend our four wheel big brake kit with the heavier Dynapro calipers and two-piece rotors.
 These are a good street, autocross and light track option.
 They have better heat management than stock brakes due to the aluminum caliper, but rampaging V8s on slicks will want more.

 Available to fit any 1994-05 stock Miata brake rotor.
 However, there's a catch.
-On the smaller rotors, the caliper sits very close to the wheel mounting surface.
-You will have to check clearance on your wheels to confirm the caliper will clear.
-The 10" rotor setup almost all factory wheels after 1994 - yes, including 14" ones - as well as popular aftermarket ones such as many 6ULs.
-11" should work with almost anything.
-The factory Sport rotors are actually 10.6", we rounded off to make it easier to identify the sizes.
+On the smaller 10" rotors, the caliper sits very close (radially) to the wheel mounting surface.
+You will have to check clearance, using the templates below, on your wheels to confirm the caliper will clear.
+The 10" rotor setup fits almost all factory wheels after 1994 - yes, including 14" ones - as well as popular aftermarket ones, but use the template to be sure.
+11" (actually 10.6", we round for simplicity's sake) should work with almost anything.

 We have discovered some 11" rotors are too thick.
 The FM branded rotors we sell fit fine, but please measure your rotors before ordering, they cannot exceed 22.1 mm.

 These calipers are hard-anodized to make the coating very durable and resistant to changes due to temperature.
 This hard-anodizing means that there's no dye, which means that the exact shade can vary.
 It's important to note that the shades of grey will likely not match perfectly.
 We can't accept returns due to mismatched caliper colors.
 If you'd like your calipers to match perfectly, please choose one of our big brake kits in red powder coat.